-\end{widetext} where $E(\cdots)$ is a complete elliptic integral of the second kind.
+\end{widetext} where $E(\cdots)$ is the complete elliptic integral of second kind.
 Note that the functions $G$ and $H$ depend only on the local eigenvalues $\lambda$ and $\zeta$.
 Equation \ref{eq:S_lag5} can finally be written as

-Here $\langle \cdots\rangle$ now denotes averaging over the two eigenvalues $\lambda$ and $\zeta$.
-Therefore we only need the distributions of the independent eigenvalues $\lambda$ and $\zeta$ that are readily obtained by diagonalizing the local strain-rate tensor $\mathbf{\Gamma}$.
+Here $\langle \cdots\rangle$ now denotes averaging over the distributions of the top two eigenvalues $\lambda$ and $\zeta$.
+These are readily obtained by diagonalizing the local strain-rate tensor $\mathbf{\Gamma}$.
 This approach eliminates the need to track particles moving with the fluid and lends considerable simplification by relying only on the eigenvalue distributions of $\bm \Gamma$.
-Furthermore, if we consider the flow to also be ergodic and stationary in nature (see Fig. \ref{fig:fig_ergodicity}(b)), one can use a single hot-wire anemometer \cite{zimmerman2017design} to locally extract the distributions of $\lambda$ and $\zeta$.
-The averages of the functions $G(\lambda, \zeta; \tau)$ and $H(\lambda, \zeta; \tau)$ are thus easily generated by these distributions.
+Since we have considered the flow to be ergodic and stationary in nature (see Fig. \ref{fig:fig_ergodicity}), this is enabled by using just a single hot-wire anemometer \cite{zimmerman2017design} to locally extract the distributions of $\lambda$ and $\zeta$.
 In practice, we note that a sample size of $\mathcal{O}(10^3)$ eigenvalues is sufficient to estimate $\mathcal{S}$ with a relative error below 3\% (see Fig. \ref{fig:err_datapts}).
-This greatly brightens the prospects for experimental turbulence studies where vorticity probes are routinely used \cite{cavo2007performance, wallace2010measurement}.
+This greatly brightens the prospects for experimental turbulence where vorticity probes are routinely used \cite{cavo2007performance, wallace2010measurement}.

-The same probe can yield a time series data that can be used to construct an auto-correlation, the exponential decay of which provides a measure of the de-correlation time $\tau$ (see Eq. \ref{eqn:acf} and Fig. \ref{fig:decorr_time}).
+The same probe can yield a time series data that can be used to construct an auto-correlation whose exponential decay will provide a measure of the de-correlation time $\tau$ (see Eq. \ref{eqn:acf} and Fig. \ref{fig:decorr_time}).
 In what follows, we provide a direct verification of our result by employing the Lagrangian approach in numerical simulations of 3D turbulence.